 Indians pull away from Reds for 10-3 win

-Ramirez, Michael Brantley and Yan Gomes had three hits apiece in Cleveland’s fifth win in six games.
-Melky Cabrera and Jason Kipnis each drove in two runs.
+Jose Ramirez hit his 35th homer in Cleveland’s fifth win in six games.
+Ramirez, Michael Brantley and Yan Gomes had three hits apiece, and Melky Cabrera and Jason Kipnis each drove in two runs.

+The game was tied at 2 when Francona had Diaz hit for Mike Clevinger (8-7) with a runner on and one out.
+Diaz responded with a run-scoring double off the wall in left, sparking a big inning for the Indians.

+“He’s such an advanced hitter for a kid that doesn’t have a lot of major league at-bats,” Francona said.
+“That was a heck of an at-bat.
+You look at the score at the end of the game and that wasn’t how the majority of the game was played.”

 The Indians increased their AL Central lead to 12 1/2 games over idle Minnesota after receiving an update from team president Chris Antonetti on the status of outfielder Leonys Martin, who is recovering from a life-threatening bacterial infection.
 Martin is in stable condition at the Cleveland Clinic.